 - When will the Black Lives Matter flag be raised at South Burlington High School?

 February is recognized as Black History Month.
-The flag will then be raised each February in the future.

 - How was this decided?